somesocks/streamlike/README.md

    .pipe(ToArray)
    .read();
 ```
-Filter removes some items from the stream.
+`Filter` removes some items from a stream.

 **Kind**: static property of [<code>streamlike</code>](#streamlike)
 **Params**